dabaspark/baxter_sdk_nvidia_any_os/README.md

     -f kinetic.Dockerfile .
 ```

-### Workspace Integration

-The container starts in the Baxter workspace directory at `/home/ros/ros_ws`.
-This workspace is pre-configured with:
-- Baxter SDK
-- Baxter Simulator
-- All necessary dependencies

-The workspace is already built and sourced in your `.bashrc`, so you can immediately:
-- Run Baxter simulations
-- Build additional packages
-- Use ROS commands

-To access your host machine files, you can use the `/workspace` directory which is linked to your current directory on the host.

 ## Acknowledgments

 This solution builds upon various community solutions and official documentation to create a seamless experience for running Baxter SDK on modern systems.